julianpeeters/avro2caseclass/README.md

 - Case classes that implement `SpecificRecordBase` (for use with the Avro Specific API - Scalding, Spark, Avro, etc.).

+- Case classes that implement `AvroSerializable` (for use with the Avro Specific API - Scalding, Spark, Avro, etc.).

 ### Formats